lemonce/lemonce.net/source/docs/code-editor/case-editor.md

 <i class="fa fa-crosshairs"></i> **Inspect Element**

-Select the elements in the page and output the HTML to the code area.Right click to exit.
+Select the elements in the page and output the its CSSPath to the code area.Right click to exit.

 <i class="fa fa-link"></i> **Insert Link**